 - No more checked luggage fees when taking flights (carry-on only)

-- No more waiting for ages at the baggage carousel at the airport or worrying if your checked baggage will make it to your final destination during a multi-leg flight
+- No more waiting around for your luggage at the airport baggage carousel after arriving or worrying if your checked baggage will make it to your final destination during a multi-leg flight

 - No more worrying if your bag will still be there in the luggage compartment in the morning when taking a long-distance overnight bus